TeamStepping/Stepping.NET/docs/README.md

 ![logo-white](https://user-images.githubusercontent.com/30018771/178152345-49f6e952-d8f9-4999-96ac-682ff81641e0.png)

 # Stepping.NET
 Stepping is a distributed [BASE](https://en.wikipedia.org/wiki/Eventual_consistency) jobs implementation.
-You can use it as a workflow engine, event outbox/inbox, and more.
+You can use it as a workflow engine, event outbox/inbox, email/SMS sender, remote invoker, and more.

 The distributed transaction is based on DTM's [2-phase messaging](https://en.dtm.pub/practice/msg.html) pattern.